Rules Governing the Use of the Library

 - Each patron is responsible for any fines, fees or other charges due in accordance with the library's standard schedules.
 Failure to pay these fines may result in the suspension of library privileges.

 - The library telephone is to be used for library business only.
 Phone calls that are deemed to be an emergency will be made by staff.

 - Polite cell phone use is allowed in the library.
 Turn phones to “silent” mode and speak in a manner that will not disturb others.

-- Food and beverages are allowed in the entry area of the library only.
+- Food and beverages are allowed on a limited basis.
+Please refer to the Library's Food and Drink Policy.
 Patrons are responsible for cleaning up after themselves.